karanheart96/Ledplugin/README.md

    Depeneding on the object detected the color can be specifed as a triplet of RGB values(R,G,B) or as specific color words(eg White,Red etc).

+   The LED can be made in any regualar shapes with spot being used in this model